-- The firm is committed to carrying out business fairly, honestly and openly. - Senior management lead by example in complying with the firm's anti-corruption policies and procedures - Responsibility for anti-bribery and corruption systems and controls is clearly documented and apportioned to a single senior manager or a committee with appropriate terms of reference and senior management membership who reports ultimately to the board. - Anti-bribery systems and controls are subject to audit. - Management information submitted to the board ensures they are adequately informed of internal and external developments relevant to bribery and corruption and respond to these swiftly and effectively.

-- There is a lack of awareness of, or engagement in, anti-bribery and corruption at senior management or board level. - An 'ask no questions' culture sees management turn a blind eye to how new business is generated. - Little or no management information is sent to the board about existing and emerging bribery and corruption risks faced by the business, including: higherrisk third-party relationships or payments; the systems and controls to mitigate those risks; the effectiveness of these systems and controls; and legal and regulatory developments.
+Examples of good practice Examples of poor practice The firm is committed to carrying out business fairly, honestly and openly.
+Senior management lead by example in complying with the firm's anti-corruption policies and procedures Responsibility for anti-bribery and corruption systems and controls is clearly documented and apportioned to a single senior manager or a committee with appropriate terms of reference and senior management membership who reports ultimately to the board.
+Anti-bribery systems and controls are subject to audit.
+Management information submitted to the board ensures they are adequately informed of internal and external developments relevant to bribery and corruption and respond to these swiftly and effectively.
+There is a lack of awareness of, or engagement in, anti-bribery and corruption at senior management or board level.
+An 'ask no questions' culture sees management turn a blind eye to how new business is generated.
+Little or no management information is sent to the board about existing and emerging bribery and corruption risks faced by the business, including: higher- risk third-party relationships or payments; the systems and controls to mitigate those risks; the effectiveness of these systems and controls; and legal and regulatory developments.